Drasenix/openmw-click-to-prepare-weapon/README.txt

 How to use

+Go to the Script tab in the options, select Click To Prepare Weapon and choose the click you want to use.

-In game, you can now Prepare your weapon with a left click.
+In game, you can now Prepare your weapon with a click.